dhis2/dhis2-docs/src/user/managing-dashboards.md

 - View and edit

   The user or user group can view and edit the dashboard.
-Editing allows for altering the layout, resizing and removing items, renaming and deleting the dashboard, etc.
+This level of sharing allows for all types of changes, including altering the layout, resizing and removing items, renaming and deleting the dashboard, etc.

 All dashboards have two sharing groups set by default.